EliLillyCo/pytest-wdl/README.md

 The two main fixtures are:

 * test_data: Provides access to data files for use as inputs to a workflow, and for comparing to workflow output.
 Data files may be stored locally or remotely.
 The local cache directory may be specified using the `TEST_DATA_DIR` environment variable; otherwise a temporary directory is used and is deleted at the end of the test session.
 Data are described in a JSON file.
-File data are described as a hash with the following keys:
+File data are described as a hash with the following keys.
+At least one of {url, path, contents} is required.
-    * url: The remote URL.
+    * url: Optional; the remote URL.
-    * path: The local path to the file.
+    * path: Optional; the local path to the file.
-    * contents: The contents of the file, specified as a string.
+    * contents: Optional; the contents of the file, specified as a string.
     * type: The file type.
 This is optional and only needs to be provided for certain types of files that are handled specially for the sake of comparison.
 Currently, the only supported value is "vcf".
 * cromwell_harness: Provides an object with a `run_workflow` method that calls a WDL workflow using Cromwell with given inputs, parses out the results, and compares them against expected values.
 The run_workflow method has four parameters:
     * Path to the workflow WDL file (relative to the project root)